-6. Dealing with employees who refuse to come to work
+6. Deal with staff who refuse to come to work

 Employers should not underestimate the psychological effects that a health crisis can have on certain members of staff, who may be afraid to come to work until everything is back to normal.
 It goes without saying that you need to tread lightly in such situations.
 If you allow concerned employees to work remotely, make sure that you reserve the right to require their presence in the workplace at short notice - otherwise, you might find yourself short of staff.

 Be careful about threatening disciplinary action though, since if an employee is genuinely afraid of coming into work, the stress of having to choose between their health and their job security may itself make them ill.
 What's more, if an employee is fired after raising a genuine and unexaggerated health and safety concern, they could potentially take legal action against the company for unfair dismissal.

 7. Don't indirectly discriminate!